imarsman/certcheck/README.md

 # TLS certificate check utility

 One can use the `openssl` or `curl` utilities to get a TLS certificate expiry information for a domain.
 This utility allows the same retrieval of validity of TLS certificate for a domain, a check of a certificate belonging to the domain being investigated, and the added ability to specify a cutoff number of days from the current date before a certificate is considered to be at risk of expiry.

 Go looks up root certificats in OS specific code at `go/src/crypto/x509/` in files `root_[OS].go`.
 I am not positive currently how much checking is done when verifying a certificate.

 This app has been optimized to run checks against multiple hosts in parallel with maximum concurrency controlled by a semaphore.
 The Tasfile test task runs 11 host checks which, because they are running in parallel, takes on average under 110 ms for each to run, using a semaphore with a capacity of 6.

-The semaphore library used is Golang's x/sync/semaphore package, which is in the Golang sub-repository collection.
+The semaphore library used is Golang's `x/sync/semaphore` package, which is in the Golang sub-repository collection.
 Golang core libraries have a strong promise not to change API, but sub-repository libraries are not so strict.
 The semaphore library provides a weighted semaphore, and the code uses a weight value of 1 for each reservation, which makes it act like a standard semaphore.

+This code uses a small generic promise package, `gcon`.
+It works as well as the previous code, which used a waitgroup and a channel.
+Both methods work fine.
+The promise pattern would be more useful if things like `then` were to be used to process data in steps in a deterministic way.
+As it stands each certificate is checked independently.

+Earlier commits included lots of duplicate setting of the host data structure.
+That has been cleaned up.
+Errors for host lookups are reported unless the host error is of type hostSkipError (for duplicates).
+The goal was to report every host in the output whether that host's lookup succeeded or not.

 In case it was ever useful to use just the host checking code outside of the main package, that code has been put in its own package at pkg/hosts.

 ## Help output